Memorial Hall Library

 Memorial Hall Library is the public library of Andover, Massachusetts.
+Established in 1873, the library provides access to books, digital resources, educational programming, and community services for residents of all ages.
+The library is a founding member of the Merrimack Valley Library Consortium, a cooperative network of libraries that facilitates resource sharing and access to materials across the region.

+The library offers circulating collections, public computers, internet access, printing, scanning, and fax services, as well as educational and cultural programming.

+Specialized services include a Makerspace, a Library of Things collection, and a Seed Library.
+The library also provides museum passes, home-delivery services for homebound residents, and outreach visits to assisted-living facilities.
+The library features a rooftop deck and outdoor patio, along with collections of music recordings in CD and vinyl LP formats.

 The building was built with Italianate styling in 1873 to a design by J. F. Eaton, a longtime associate of the Boston architect Gridley J. F. Bryant.
-Funding was provided by a number of leading local businessmen, and construction was by the firm of Abbott & Jenkins.
+A bequest by Andover businessmen John Smith, Peter Smith and John Dove, proprietors of the Smith & Dove mill in Andover, was matched by citizens of the Town of Andover to fund the building of the library.
+Construction was by the firm of Abbott & Jenkins.
 It was designed to house the town library, which it still does, and to act as a memorial to the town's Civil War soldiers.
-It was renovated in the 1920s under the direction of architects Coolidge & Carlson, at which time it acquired its Colonial Revival details.
+It was renovated in 1927 under the direction of architects Coolidge & Carlson, at which time it acquired its Colonial Revival details.
 Small additions were completed in 1961 and 1968.
 In 1988 a large addition, which doubled the size of the building, was completed.
 This was designed by Shepley, Bulfinch, Richardson & Abbott.
 The building was listed on the National Register of Historic Places in 1982.